 I encourage you to take this first week or two in January to make sure you've got all your ducks in a row so that you can finish out the school year strong!
 Before long we'll be talking about wrapping up the school year and summer plans (right after the snow melts, of course!)

-classroom theme or color scheme, but then never finished it?
+Now's the perfect time to make any changes to the look and feel of your classroom.
+Did you start a classroom theme or color scheme, but then never finished it?
 Or, maybe you'd like to start one.
 You don't have to wait until next year!
 After a few months in your classroom, your students will appreciate a new look and feel.
-Adding a theme or color scheme to your classroom in January breathes new life into your classroom.
-The problem with doing it in January is you don't have the ample time that you had over the summer to leisurely decorate your classroom.
+Adding a theme or color scheme to your classroom in January, or any time throughout the year breathes new life into your classroom.

 If your room doesn't need a complete over-haul, then considering adding a few decor elements to your reading corner, updating your schedule or job board, or even just adding a fresh set of labels to your supplies or book bins.
 A little change can make a big difference, and your students will definitely take notice.
 It's a great way to draw new attention to an over-looked area of your classroom.

 Reading and writing instruction takes up a huge part of your school day, so don't let another chaotic moment go by where you feel like your students aren't getting their reading and writing needs met.
 If you've been trying to get reader's and writer's workshop up and running, but still feel like you're spinning your wheels, then perhaps its time to take a step back and make sure you've set a solid foundation.
-This summer on the blog, I discussed in great detail how to launch reader's and writer's workshop from the ground up.
+I've put together some detailed blog posts in which I discussed how to launch reader's and writer's workshop from the ground up.

 I know, I know...the intention was there.